Death and state funeral of Richard Nixon: Lying in repose

 Carried by eight military pallbearers representing all branches of the United States military, Nixon's body was placed in the library lobby and lay in repose from the afternoon of Tuesday, April 26 to the afternoon of Wednesday, April 27.
-Despite severe rain, police estimated that roughly 50,000 people waited in lines up to 18 hours to walk past the casket and pay their respects.
+Despite severe rain, police estimated that roughly 50,000 people waited in lines up to 18 hours to walk past the casket.

 Funeral service

 The funeral service was held on Wednesday, April 27, on the grounds of the Nixon Library.
-The service was attended by over 4,000 people, including family members, President Bill Clinton and his wife Hillary, former Presidents and First Ladies George and Barbara Bush, Ronald and Nancy Reagan, Jimmy and Rosalynn Carter, and Gerald and Betty Ford.
-Former Vice President Spiro Agnew also attended.
-Former First Ladies Jacqueline Kennedy Onassis and Lady Bird Johnson both did not attend due to illness (Onassis died three weeks later from non-Hodgkin lymphoma).
+The service was attended by over 4,000 people, including family members, President Bill Clinton and his wife Hillary, the former presidents and first ladies George and Barbara Bush, Ronald and Nancy Reagan, Jimmy and Rosalynn Carter, and Gerald and Betty Ford.
+The former vice president Spiro Agnew, who served with Nixon throughout most of his presidency, also attended along with the former vice president Dan Quayle.
+The former first ladies Jacqueline Kennedy Onassis and Lady Bird Johnson did not attend due to illness (Onassis died three weeks later from non-Hodgkin lymphoma).
 A congressional delegation consisting of over one hundred members was present, and a foreign diplomatic corps of over two hundred.
 Other members of Nixon's administration who attended included Elliot Richardson, James R. Schlesinger, William P. Rogers, James Thomas Lynn, George W. Romney, Alexander Haig, Herbert Stein, and Daniel Patrick Moynihan.
 Other guests included Nixon's opponent in the 1972 election George McGovern, Charles Colson, who served time in prison due to his part in the Watergate Scandal, Robert Abplanalp, Bebe Rebozo, and California State Assembly Speaker Willie Brown.